MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/improved-asp-net-view-state-security-key-management.md

 # Improved ASP.NET view state security and key management

 SharePoint can now encrypt the `machineKey` section of its `web.config` files by default.
-This prevents attackers from reading your ASP.NET view state encryption and validation keys even if they gain access to those `web.config` files.
+This prevents attackers from reading your ASP.NET view state encryption and validation keys, even if they gain access to those `web.config` files.

-We have also introduced the ability to change the ASP.NET view state decryption and validation keys of a SharePoint web application through two new PowerShell cmdlets.
-This allows you to rotate those keys in your farm.
+Using the following new Powershell cmdlets, you can change the ASP.NET view state decryption and validation keys of a SharePoint web application, thus allowing you to rotate those keys in your farm.

 ## PowerShell cmdlets